andy-byers/CalicoDB/doc/design.md

 Additional trees will be rooted on pages after the second database page, which is always a pointer map page (see [Pointer Map](#pointer-map)).
 Trees are of variable order, so splits are performed when nodes (pages that are part of a tree) have run out of physical space.
 The implementation is pretty straightforward: we basically do as little as possible to make sure that the tree ordering remains correct.
-This results in a less-balanced tree, but seems to be good for write performance.

 #### Fixing Overflows
 As previously mentioned, tree nodes are split when they run out of room.